mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/installation/installation.md

     pip install .
     ```

+    If pip version is greater than or equal to 25.3, users need to use the following command to compile and install vLLM-MindSpore Plugin:

+    ```bash
+    pip install --no-build-isolation .
+    ```

     User can also refer to [Version Compatibility](#version-compatibility), check the Python version, download vLLM-Mindspore Pulgin whl package, and use pip to install.

 - **vLLM-MindSpore Plugin Manual Installation**